tomevison/Aralia-Weather-Station/README.md

 The service will continuously overwrite the first row of the database.
 There is no requirement to store this data, only put it into a format that ignition understands.
 The MQTTSQLBridge was packaged as a windows serviceusing NSSM (Non-Sucking Service Manager).This allowsthe scriptto automatically start on reboot.

+## Ignition SCADA
+Ignition SCADA was configured with SQL tags.
+    SELECT temp FROM mqtt_bridge WHERE id=1;